Some cards allow transactions to be routed through different payment networks. For example:

 |Average transaction value||Fixed fee||Percentage fee|

-To route transactions over the payment network that results in the least costs in your particular situation, you can customize the automatic application selection rules.
+To route transactions over the payment network that results in the least costs in your particular situation, we can customize some of the automatic application selection rules.

-Your Customer Area shows the application selection rules for your account, in the priority that we apply them.
-You can't change the rules that depend on compliance or supported features.
-But you may prefer to add or remove some of the other rules and change the priority.
-Reasons to do so are:
+We can't change the rules that depend on compliance or supported features.
+But we can add or remove some of the other rules and change the priority.
+Reasons for customization are:

 Manually selecting an application